Home

 Scott 195-196 (1955)

-Historian of the saints, David Farmer, summarizes Fra Angelico’s work as follows:
+Historian David Farmer, summarizes Fra Angelico’s work as follows:

 "His many surviving paintings radiate spiritual serenity and a religious dedication achieved by few others.
-They reveal also a marvellous command of colour, light, and perspective.
-He is generally reckoned one of the greatest painters of the Quattrocento (14th century)."
+They reveal also a marvelous command of colour, light, and perspective.
+He is generally reckoned one of the greatest painters of the Quattrocento."

-In 1982, Pope John Paul II proclaimed him "Blessed", in recognition of the holiness of his life, and in 1984 was named a patron saint of artists.
+In 1982, Pope John Paul II proclaimed him "Blessed", in recognition of the holiness of his life.
+Two years later, in 1984, he was named a patron saint of artists.
+Pope John Paul II stated:

 The works of Fra Angelico appear on many stamps issued by Vatican City.
 Here is a sampling of issues featuring the great artist's masterpieces: